 Length of Contract.
-Pursuant to the RAD statute, covered projects shall have an initial HAP term of 20 years.
+Pursuant to the RAD Statute, covered projects shall have an initial HAP term of 20 years.
 Additionally, 24 CFR § 880.502, which imposes maximum contract terms for New Construction projects consistent with statutory authority that was repealed in 1983, will not apply.

 Contract Renewal.
-Pursuant to the RAD statute, after the initial term of the HAP contract, the owner is eligible for renewal of the contract under section 524 of MAHRAA, subject to the terms and conditions applicable at the time of renewal and the availability of appropriations for each year of such renewal.
+Pursuant to the RAD Statute, after the initial term of the HAP Contract, the owner is eligible for renewal of the contract under section 524 of MAHRAA, subject to the terms and conditions applicable at the time of renewal and the availability of appropriations for each year of such renewal.

 Initial Contract Rent Setting.
 No additional or incremental funding is associated with this conversions to PBRA.
-Based on the requirements of section 8(c)(1) of the Act, the initial contract rents will be capped at the lesser of: (a) current contract rent or (b) 120 percent of the applicable Section 8 FMR minus any utility allowance.
-Current contract rent refers to the rent schedule contained in the active Mod Rehab contract.
-However, where a decrease in the number of assisted units will result from a reconfiguration (i.e., combination) of units, the project will retain the subsidy attributable to those units and the contract rents for the dwelling units will increase by a share of the foregone subsidy and per unit rents will be increased subject to the 120% of FMR cap.
+Based on the requirements of section 8(c)(1) of the Act, the initial contract rents will be established at the lesser of the following rent levels: (a) the comparable market rent, as determined by a Rent Comparability Study (RCS), which must be prepared in accordance with the requirements of Chapter Nine of the Section 8 Renewal Policy Guidebook and submitted with the request for prospective conversion; and (b) 110 percent of the applicable applicable fair market rent (FMR), less utility allowances or 120 percent of the applicable FMR, less utility allowances, in the case of projects that (i) preserve project-based rental assistance in communities with high percentages of rent-burdened households and where it is particularly hard to utilize tenant-based assistance, (ii) serve to expand housing opportunities in communities with poverty rates less than 30%, and/or (iii) support revitalization activities that are resulting in material private investment in the surrounding neighborhoods.
+For RAD conversions, HUD is waiving 24 CFR § 888.113(f)(2) and establishing the alternative requirement that the applicable FMR used for SRO units at initial contract rent setting and when adjusting contract rents shall be the zero bedroom (efficiency) FMR.
+Further, with HUD approval, the Project Owner may use the Small Area FMR in place of the FMR in the computation of rents.
+To implement this provision HUD is implementing an alternative requirement to 24 CFR §888.113(h) so as to permit the use of a Small Area FMR by project for initial contract rent setting and when adjusting contract rents.

 Method of Adjusting Contract Rents.
-Contract rents will be adjusted by HUD’s OCAF at each Anniversary of the HAP Contract, subject to (a) the availability of appropriations for each year of the initial term of the HAP contract, and (b) the Maximum Rent, as defined below.
+Contract rents will be adjusted by HUD’s OCAF at each Anniversary of the HAP Contract, subject to (a) the availability of appropriations for each year of the initial term of the HAP Contract, and (b) the Maximum Rent, as defined below.

 The Maximum Rent is the higher of 120% of FMR (less utility allowances) or the market rents, as demonstrated by an RCS procured and paid for by the Project Owner.
-Where an RCS has been used to justify an OCAF adjusted rent that exceeds 110% of the FMR, the RCS will remain valid for five years, the Maximum Rent will not apply for the next four annual rent adjustments, and rents will be adjusted only by the OCAF.
+Where an RCS has been used to justify an OCAF adjusted rent that exceeds 120% of the FMR, the RCS will remain valid for five years, the Maximum Rent will not apply for the next four annual rent adjustments, and rents will be adjusted only by the OCAF.
+The applicable FMR used for SRO units shall be the zero bedroom (efficiency) FMR.
+Further, where HUD has approved the use of Small Area FMR by project, the Small Area FMR will continue to serve as the applicable FMR when determining the rent cap.